maxto/ubique/doc/quants/hurst.md

-### hurst
+### hurst(x,flag,dim)

 Hurst index/exponent

 #### Description

-It's a useful statistic for detecting if a time series is mean reverting (anti-persistent), totally random or persistent.A value in the range [0.5) indicates mean-reverting (anti-persistent)A value of 0.5 indicate a random walkA value H in the range (0.5,1] indicates momentum (persistent)
+It's a useful statistic for detecting if a time series is mean reverting (anti-persistent), totally random or persistent.
+A value in the range [0.5) indicates mean-reverting (anti-persistent)
+A value of 0.5 indicate a random walk
+A value H in the range (0.5,1] indicates momentum (persistent)

+#### Arguments

 |Params|Type|Description
 |---------|----|-----------